-Burns in the workplace are a substantial social and economic threat to individuals and families, and communities.
-Severe burn injuries often result in significant barriers to return to work that include contractures, amputations, weakness, and psychologic issues such as body image concerns, depression, and posttraumatic stress.
+Burns in the workplace are a substantial social and economic threat to individuals, families, and communities.
+Severe burn injuries often result in significant barriers to return to work that include contractures, amputations, weakness, and psychological issues such as body image concerns, depression, and posttraumatic stress.
 Our Chicago burn injury lawyers can help get you compensation for your injuries and get your life back on track.

 Burn Injury Statistics

 Statistics presented by the Occupational Safety and Health Administration (OSHA) show that in the US, work-related fires and explosions account for more than 5,000 burn injuries each year.
 There are studies showing a substantially high number of injuries occurring in the workplace, ranging from 10 to 45% of all burns.
 OSHA cited a study that showed 40% of all workplace burn deaths were related to explosions and burns.

 The Food Service Industry experiences the highest number of burns of any employment sector, about 12,000 each year.
 Cooks, food handlers, kitchen workers, and wait staff are all listed among the top 50 occupations at risk for on-the-job burn injury.